 Create a Floor Plan and Layout

-Start by sketching your gym layout before purchasing any storage solutions.
-This planning phase prevents costly mistakes and ensures everything has its place.
+I usually recommend sketching the layout before buying storage.
+This planning phase prevents costly mistakes and makes sure everything has its place.

 Account for these typical equipment footprints: